Residential Solar FAQs

 What happens if my solar power system produces more energy than I need?
 What happens to the excess electricity?

 We will size a solar system that is appropriate for the energy needs of your home.
 However, there may be hours on a given day when the system produces more than your household is using at that time.
 Because the excess electricity you generate is not useful to you but may be useful to your neighbors and community, bi-directional meters are installed in states that allow net metering.
 Net metering is the process of delivering the excess electricity you produce into the power grid and giving you a credit for that electricity.
 This ensures that you get the maximum benefit from your solar power system, even when you’re not at home to use it.
 Each participating state adjusts credits and charges differently.
-Ross Solar can advise you on what programs are available in your area.
+Con Edison Solutions can advise you on what programs are available in your area.

 What happens if the solar power goes out from a storm or rolling blackout?

 In this case, your solar power system will automatically turn off, and when the power comes back on, your system will turn itself back on.
 No action from the home owner is necessary.
 Homeowners who want to have power available during storms or blackouts can invest in a battery backup system.
-All of our solar power systems are designed to accept batteries so Ross Solar can design and install a battery backup system with your new solar power system if desired or leave the option open for you to add batteries in the future.
+All of our solar power systems are designed to accept batteries so Con Edison Solutions can design and install a battery backup system with your new solar power system if desired or leave the option open for you to add batteries in the future.
 Designing a system to be compatible with battery backup ensures our customers are never locked out of future innovations in energy production and storage.

 How much sun does a solar power system need to generate electricity?

 Solar will produce energy under a wide range of circumstances.
 Our highly efficient systems are designed to work very early in the morning, and stay on late into the evening — squeezing as much energy out of the day as possible.
-The overall performance of your solar system will vary throughout the year.
+The overall performance of your solar power system will vary throughout the year.
 The average length of each day and time when the sun is out is different in each area, especially in winter.
 Solar panels will produce some power even under cloudy skies.
 Even snow doesn’t necessarily present an obstacle to the value and effectiveness of a solar power system.
-Being based in the northeast, Ross Solar understands the biggest factors that can influence the solar output at your home, including snowfall, and can make accurate predictions on what you should expect from your system.
+Being based in the northeast, Con Edison Solutions understands the biggest factors that can influence the solar output at your home, including snowfall, and can make accurate predictions on what you should expect from your system.

 What happens to solar panels when it snows?
 Do I need to manually clean the snow off the panels?